s-li1/mandarin-flash-cards/README.md

 # Mandarin Flash Cards
-Learn Chinese with this flashcard memorization app.
+Learn Chinese Mandarin with this flashcard memorization app.
 Built using React with a Firebase database.

 # misc